crcsmnky/openshift-checkins/README.md

 Now you can deploy the ``checkins.war`` file to OpenShift.
 Once deployed, test it like so:

     $ curl -X POST -d "comment=hello&x=1&y=1" http://appurl.rhcloud.com/checkin

+For a more in-depth guide, refer to the [OpenShift Quickstart](http://www.mongodb.org/display/DOCS/OpenShift+Quickstart) guide at [mongodb.org](http://www.mongodb.org).